This is lengthy, but it will be worth it..

 A host is the first thing that you find when you start a blog.
 Much has been written about choosing a good host and I’m no expert.
 It’s better to consult an expert.
-Harsh has been running this blog successfully for many years.
-Here is what he recommends for hosting WordPress site.
+Harsh has been running ShoutMeLoud successfully for more than a decade.

 2. Choosing a good CMS

 I recommend WordPress.
 It’s the blogging standard on the web and for good reason.
 No CMS comes close to the functionality of WordPress.